pixelastic/blog.pixelastic.com/README.md

 ## Jekyll and Hyde

-It is build using the static website generator Jekyll and the Hyde theme, by
+It is build using the static website generator Jekyll and is inspired by the Hyde theme, by @mdo.
-@mdo.

 ## Previous versions

 This is the third iteration of my blog.
 I kept the content but updated both the theme and the underlying technology.
 Version 2 was based on cakePHP, but I decided to try the static generation adventure, hoping it will help me blog more often.
+And so far, it worked.

 ## GitHub